 Miscellaneous taxes: These include taxes on property, taxes on goods and services (including taxes on vehicles used for leasing activities) as well as other taxes such as the professional tax, the tax on financial transactions and various contributions (excluding bank contributions).
 The information on "Miscellaneous taxes" presented in this document should not be confused with the aggregate reported under the heading "Other taxes" in section "2.12 Information about geographic locations and activities" of the Universal Registration Document:

-- As the purpose of this document is to provide a more detailed view of our tax contribution than is required by current regulations, some of the information aggregated in the "Other taxes" column of the URD. has been broken down into more granular categories for reasons of readability.
-This is particularly the case for payroll taxes (included in "HR contributions") and the contribution to the Single Resolution Fund (SRF) (included in "Bank contributions"). - In addition, for the sake of completeness, the decision was made to provide a definitive view on certain taxes declared after the end of the fiscal year.
-Amounts in this category are therefore reported under local accounting standards and not under IFRS.
+• As the purpose of this document is to provide a more detailed view of our tax contribution than is required by current regulations, some of the information aggregated in the "Other taxes" column of the URD. has been broken down into more granular categories for reasons of readability.
+This is particularly the case for payroll taxes (included in "HR contributions") and the contribution to the Single Resolution Fund (SRF) (included in "Bank contributions").